Gyoma/MapReduce/README.md

 Data to be specified in the script:
 1. List of hosts and ports on which to run the servers
-2. Host and and port on which to run the master
+2. Host on which to run the master
 3. File from which to take data

 After altering the script you need just to launch it.

+The master connects on a given port to each server via a socket, so the master is a client in this sense.

 ### Splitting